BLOGCity Guides

 barcelona-marion-under30experiences

-To be totally honest with you, I didn’t want to go to Barcelona at all...
-I didn’t know anything about Barcelona but I thought it was a dirty city where the only attraction was the beach and that’s all.
+To be totally honest with you, I didn’t want to go to Barcelona at all.
+I didn’t know anything about it, but I thought it was a dirty city where the only attraction was the beach.

 I had the best 6 months ever.
-I discovered a beautiful and dynamic city with delicious food, lots of cultural activities and I also immersed myself in the crazy parties with locals.
+I discovered a beautiful and dynamic city with delicious food and many cultural activities.
+I also immersed myself in the crazy parties with locals.

-I went back to Barcelona 3 times after that internship and feel in Barcelona like at home.
+I went back to Barcelona three times after that internship, and I feel like I'm at home there.

-Any good guide should include some insider info.
-We'll start off our guide with some of our favorite spots that we discovered by knowing locals in the area and by living in this wonderful city for months.
+Any good guide should include some insider information.
+We'll start our guide with some of our favorite spots that we discovered by knowing locals in the area and by living in this wonderful city for months.

 barcelona-bunker-del-carmel-under30experiences

-I love this spot so much that I make sure to visit every time I go to Barcelona.
-I've even showed the spot to a few locals who've never been there before.
+I love this spot so much that I visit it every time I go to Barcelona.
+I've even shown the spot to a few locals who've never been there.

 El Bunker Del Carmel was an anti-aircraft defense fort during the Spanish Civil War.
 Today, it's a secluded and abandoned viewpoint that sees far fewer tourists than other parts of the city.

-The panoramic 360 degree views of the city coupled with it's off the beaten path appeal makes it one of my favorite places to visit.
+The panoramic 360-degree views of the city, coupled with its off-the-beaten-path appeal, make it one of my favorite places to visit when I'm exploring Barcelona.

-To get to the site you'll need to take a fun walk uphill for about 20 minutes from the closest metro stop which is called El Carmel.
+To get to the site, you'll need to take a fun walk uphill for about 20 minutes from the closest metro stop, called El Carmel.
 The walk is well worth the payoff.

 Best Experience - RCD Espanyol

-Many people associate Barcelona with one of the biggest and best soccer teams in the world.
+Many people associate Barcelona with one of the world's biggest and best soccer teams.
 F.C.
 Barcelona certainly makes that true, but people tend to overlook their smaller neighbors to the south.

-The Estadi Cornellà-El Prat is the home of RCD Espanyol, a Spanish premier league football team.
-The team plays in the same league as their richer neighbors.
-Separated by only a couple miles, RCD Espanyol gets far less tourists than FC Barcelona, making it a prime "off the beaten path" experience.
+The Estadi Cornellà-El Prat is the home of RCD Espanyol, a Spanish Premier League football team that plays in the same league as its richer neighbors.
+Separated by only a few miles, RCD Espanyol gets far fewer tourists than FC Barcelona, making it a prime "off the beaten path" experience.

 I highly recommend checking out a game here and supporting the smaller team in Barcelona.

-Back when I was living in Barcelona, one of my Spanish professors recommended I check out La Flauta.
+When I lived in Barcelona, one of my Spanish professors recommended I check out La Flauta.
 He told me about the restaurant and asked me not to tell others because he didn't want prices and wait times to rise.

 Oops.

-Go to La Flauta.
-You'll find the best of Spanish cuisine all in one place.
+Go to La Flauta!
+You'll find the best Spanish cuisine in one place.
 Tapas, fresh seafood, and so many more delicious dishes.
 The kicker?
 Fast service!
 Fast service in Spain is priceless for a New Yorker like me.
 That detail alone is worth the visit.

-Literally the definition of hole in the wall.
-Bo de B isn’t necessarily a Spanish delicacy, but it’s a delicious meal nonetheless.
-When I was living in Barcelona I was a student "ballin on a budget".
-When I found this gem it was a game changer.
-They serve massive sandwiches and platters that are valued around 6 Euros a pop.
+Bo de B is the literal definition of a hole-in-the-wall.
+It isn’t necessarily a Spanish delicacy, but it’s a delicious meal nonetheless.
+When I was living in Barcelona, I was a student "Ballin' on a budget."
+When I found this gem, it was a game changer.
+They serve massive sandwiches and platters valued at around six euros a pop.

 Must See in Barcelona